yiisoft/db/docs/en/query/select.md

 The `Yiisoft\Db\Query\Query::select()` method specifies the `SELECT` fragment of a SQL statement.

-By default, all columns will be selected, so the call of `select()` method can be skipped completely:
+First of all, calling this method is optional, and it can be skipped completely resulting in selecting of all columns.

 ```php
 $query->from('{{%user}}');